jkgurung/UnixDecal/networking_101/lab.md

 Try filling the blanks with the proper terms.

-You boot up your desktop complete with its own **<0>** that you plug your ethernet cord into.
-That physical connection shows up as a **<1>** when you run `ip a`.
-The other end of the ethernet cable is connected to a modem/router which functions as a **<2>**, forwarding packets to appropriate  devices on your home network.
-Your computer uses **<3>** to get an IP address.
-Let's assume this address is 192.168.42.1 making this a **<4>** address, we will need **<5>** to modify addresses while communicating with servers outside the local network.
+You boot up your desktop complete with its own **<NIC>** that you plug your ethernet cord into.
+That physical connection shows up as a **<Network Interface>** when you run `ip a`.
+The other end of the ethernet cable is connected to a modem/router which functions as a **<Switch>**, forwarding packets to appropriate  devices on your home network.
+Your computer uses **<DHCP>** to get an IP address.
+Let's assume this address is 192.168.42.1 making this a **<Private>** address, we will need **<NAT>** to modify addresses while communicating with servers outside the local network.
 I open a browser and type https://www.reddit.com/r/CatsStandingUp/.
-The machine issues a **<6>** to convert that name into an IP address.
+The machine issues a **<DNS query>** to convert that name into an IP address.
 The machine wraps the packet in the appropriate headers and then needs to send the packet to your modem/router.
-It looks in the **<7>** and decides that the packet should be sent to the IP address of your default gateway which is your modem/router in this case.
-We now lookup the gateway's IP address in the **<8>** to get its corresponding MAC address.
+It looks in the **<Routing Table>** and decides that the packet should be sent to the IP address of your default gateway which is your modem/router in this case.
+We now lookup the gateway's IP address in the **<ARP Table>** to get its corresponding MAC address.
 We encapsulate the packet and send it off to the router which will forward the request to the webserver and redirect any response packets back to your local machine.

 ***Choose from the following***